thealongsider/Data-Analytics-Projects/README.md

 Predicting Species of Iris Data Set using Support Vector Machines (python) -- Used Support Vector Machines to classify famous Iris dataset.
 I completed this project as part of an online data science course.

 Root Cause Analysis for Springboard Case Study (excel) -- Performed a root cause analysis (RCA) on manufacturing and sales data to identify the source of sudden rate of returns increase.
 I completed this project as a part of Springboard's Business Analytics course with the results approved by a mentor.

+sql-ex.com SQL Exercise Solutions.md (SQL) -- Added the SQL query exercises I have been completing on sql-ex.com as a way to include more SQL code into this repository.